unaihuete93/Tecnun-AIFun-2024/Lab-Instructions/lab04.md

 You're going to ground the prompts you use with a generative AI model by using your own data.
 In this exercise, the data consists of a collection of travel brochures from the fictional *Margies Travel* company.

-1. In a new browser tab, download an archive of brochure data from `https://aka.ms/own-data-brochures`.
-Extract the brochures to a folder on your PC.
+1. Gotuo your GitHub Codespace and download the pdfs in the folder **Lab-Files/Lab04/data**.
-1. In the Azure portal, navigate to your storage account and view the **Storage browser** page.
+1. In the Azure portal, navigate to your **storage account** and view the **Storage browser** page.
 1. Select **Blob containers** and then add a new container named `margies-travel`.
-1. Select the **margies-travel** container, and then upload the .pdf brochures you extracted previously to the root folder of the blob container.
+1. Select the **margies-travel** container, and then upload the .pdf brochures you donwloaded.

-## Deploy AI models
+## AI models

 You're going to use two AI models in this exercise:

 - A text embedding model to *vectorize* the text in the brochures so it can be indexed efficiently for use in grounding prompts.
-- A GPT model that you application can use to generate responses to prompts that are grounded in your data.
+- A GPT model that you application can use to generate responses to prompts that are grounded in your data. **Same gpt4 model from lab03**

 To deploy these models, you'll use AI Studio.

 1. In the Azure portal, navigate to your Azure OpenAI resource.
 Then use the link to open your resource in **Azure AI Studio**..
 1. In Azure AI Studio, on the **Deployments** page, view your existing model deployments.
-Then create a new base model deployment of the **text-embedding-ada-002** model with the following settings:
+Then create a new **base model** deployment of the **text-embedding-ada-002** model with the following settings:
     - **Deployment name**: text-embedding-ada-002
     - **Model**: text-embedding-ada-002
     - **Model version**: *The default version*
     - **Deployment type**: Standard
     - **Tokens per minute rate limit**: 5K\*
-    - **Content filter**: Default
+    - **Content filter**: DefaultV2
     - **Enable dynamic quota**: Enabled
-1. After the text embedding model has been deployed, return to the **Deployments** page and create a new deployment of the **gpt-35-turbo-16k** model with the following settings:
-    - **Deployment name**: gpt-35-turbo-16k
-    - **Model**: gpt-35-turbo-16k *(if the 16k model isn't available, choose gpt-35-turbo)*
-    - **Model version**: *The default version*
-    - **Deployment type**: Standard
-    - **Tokens per minute rate limit**: 5K\*
-    - **Content filter**: Default
-    - **Enable dynamic quota**: Enabled

-    > \* A rate limit of 5,000 tokens per minute is more than adequate to complete this exercise while leaving capacity for other people using the same subscription.

 ## Create an index

 To make it easy to use your own data in a prompt, you'll index it using Azure AI Search.
-You'll use the text embedding mdoel you deployed previously during the indexing process to *vectorize* the text data (which results in each text token in the index being represented by numeric vectors - making it compatible with the way a generative AI model represents text)
+You'll use the text embedding model you deployed previously during the indexing process to *vectorize* the text data (which results in each text token in the index being represented by numeric vectors - making it compatible with the way a generative AI model represents text)

-1. In the Azure portal, navigate to your Azure AI Search resource.
+1. In the Azure portal, navigate to your **Azure AI Search** resource.
 1. On the **Overview** page, select **Import and vectorize data**.
 1. In the **Setup your data connection** page, select **Azure Blob Storage** and configure the data source with the following settings:
     - **Subscription**: The Azure subscription in which you provisioned your storage account.